 At the heart of our profession is the assignment to create spaces – buildings, urban environment, landscapes, interiors – or to create a mindset.
 Across all levels, our work contributes to the shaping of continuity in the urban context.

 We acknowledge and value the craftmanship of our profession in our dedication to the entire process, from the first sketch to the final technical detail.
 However, societal changes continuously demand that we renew our expertise and add new skills.
-Internally, we have defined four cells – architecture, field, detail, and radar – to efficiently respond to changing expectations from our profession.
+Internally, we have defined four cells – arch, field, detail, and radar – to efficiently respond to changing expectations from our profession.

 Moreover, we have access to a wide professional network that enables us to team up with project partners who complement our in-house expertise.